I am taking my mum to Las Vegas in April for our special birthdays. I will be 30 and my mum will be 50. What are the must see things?

 (2) Paris, across the street from Bellagio: I like its small cafes for coffee and delicious breakfast in the morning; definitely go up the Eiffel Tower--admittance prices go up after 7pm, but the best time to go is before that, at dusk, so you can watch the sunset and the city gradually light up for the night--the view is so different in daytime and at night.
 The Bellagio fountains underneath look VERY different from above--well worth seeing both in daylight and all lit up at night (http://www.parislasvegas.com/casinos/paris-las-vegas/casino-entertainment/eiffel-tower-the-ride-detail.html).
 Mon Ami Gabi, a French bistro on Paris first floor, is one of my favorite places for lunch.
 Sit outside, so you can see the Bellagio fountains across the street and watch Las Vegas crowds, very colorful and strange (http://www.monamigabi.com/home/?loc=vegas)

 (3) If you have a car, only 30 minutes away from the Strip is the Red Rock Canyon, wild land of red mountains and desert views (http://www.redrockcanyonlv.org/).
 Go in the morning, so you can see all the birds and a surprising number of other wild life, and the scenic drive is beautiful.
 I love this as a break from the lights and bustle of Las Vegas.
-I hope you enjoy your trip! almost 6 years ago
+I hope you enjoy your trip! over 6 years ago

 My top experiences to offer would be:

 1. Helicopter trip over the strip at night -if you're as lucky as I was, the Bellagio water sfountains will go as you are in the sky.
 I've also found it reasonably priced (about $70-$80)

 2. Fremont Street - old school and cliche.
 Love it!